HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Parkour Results

-We further conduct an ablation study on the Perturbed State Initialization (PSI) component.
-PSI adds perturbations to the character's initial state when sampling from the reference motions.
-Disabling PSI results in a significant drop across all three evaluation metrics.
-We observe that PSI can enhance the policy's robustness by training the model to handle perturbations.
-With PSI, even when the initial state deviates from the reference, the policy can still generate behaviors that are similar to the reference motion over time.
-This robustness is particularly beneficial for composing sequential skills, which is critical in parkour tasks.
-In our task, the state at the end of one interaction may differ from the state required to perform the next interaction, and the transitions are difficult to learn.
-By adding sufficient perturbations to the initial states, the system becomes more robust to deviations from the reference states, making transitions between different skills easier.
-This robustness directly improves task completion.
+We also ablate the Perturbed State Initialization (PSI), which adds perturbations to the character's initial state when sampling from reference motions.
+Disabling PSI leads to a substantial drop across all evaluation metrics.
+PSI enhances the policy's robustness by training the model to handle perturbations.
+Even when the initial state deviates from the reference, the policy can still generate behaviors that are similar to the reference over time.
+This robustness is particularly helpful for composing sequential skills.
+In our task, the state at the end of one interaction may differ from the initial state required for the next, making transitions difficult to learn.
+Adding perturbations improves robustness to such deviations, making skill transitions easier.
 Additionally, the increased robustness helps mitigate mode collapse.
 When transitions between skills are difficult, the RL policy can be easily optimized to execute simpler skills, neglecting the complex but necessary transitions.
-By making more transitions easier to learn, PSI reduces mode collapse and promotes a more diverse set of skill usage.
+By making transitions easier to learn, PSI promotes a more diverse set of skill usage.
 In our work, PSI can be seen as a bridge between motion tracking and task training, making the optimization process more seamless and efficient.

-We also validated the effectiveness of incorporating scene information in the discriminator.
-In the ablative baseline $D^{\text{w/o scene info}}$, we remove the scene information from the discriminator.
-While this baseline achieves similar task completion results, it performs worse in skill accuracy and tracking error.
-Without scene context, the discriminator evaluates state transitions in isolation, allowing behaviors that appear natural in isolation to receive high style rewards, regardless of their alignment with the scene.
-Consequently, the model may complete interactions using inappropriate skills, resulting in motions that appear unnatural and not aligned with the surrounding scene.